GitGuardian/ggbridge/README.md

 ## Install and configure

-For GGBridge configuration instructions, please refer to our [public documentation](https://docs.gitguardian.com/platform/enterprise-administration/ggbridge).
+For detailed GGBridge configuration instructions on the GitGuardian platform, please refer to our [public documentation](https://docs.gitguardian.com/platform/enterprise-administration/ggbridge).

+In summary, the setup process involves the following steps:

+1. **Request Bridge Access**
+2. **Create Your Bridge**
+3. **Configure the Bridge Client**
+4. **Configure URL Mapping** (if not done during creation)
+5. **Configure Your Integrations**

 **ggbridge** is distributed as a Distroless Docker image based on Wolfi OS, ensuring minimal dependencies and enhanced security.
 Additionaly, a **shell** variant of the Docker image is available, this version includes additional tools and allows you to connect to the container via a shell, facilitating troubleshooting and debugging during development or integration.